A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Introduction

 \section{Introduction}

 Second-order stationary random fields are characterized by multidimensional power spectral densities.
-Such models are widely used in many engineering fields, see e.g., \cite{bose2013multidimensional}.
-For instance, the measurements collected from automotive radar sensors are modeled by a random field having a dimension $d=3$, i.e., range, velocity and azimuth dimensions, see for instance \cite{ZFKZ2019fusion}.
+Such models are widely used in many engineering fields including systems and control, signal and image processing, etc., see e.g., \cite{bose2013multidimensional}.
+For instance, the measurements collected from automotive radar sensors can be modeled by a random field having a dimension $d=3$, i.e., range, velocity and azimuth dimensions \cite{ZFKZ2019fusion,van2004optimum,engels2017advances}.
 In those applications we have to face a spectral estimation problem which can be addressed by setting up a moment problem.
 More precisely, we search a multidimensional spectral density matching a finite number of moments (e.g., covariances or logarithmic moments) which are computed from the measured data.

-In the unidimensional case, i.e., $d=1$, spectral estimation problems based on covariance matching have been widely studied \cite{BLGM-95,BGL-98,BGL-THREE-00,Georgiou-L-03,FMP-12,FPZ-12,Zhu-Baggio-19,Zhu-M2-LineSpec}.
-These paradigms search a rational spectral density which maximizes a suitable entropic index while matching a finite number of covariance lags.
-Then, it is also possible to embed in the problem some a priori information by considering a divergence index \cite{FPR-08,RFP-09,Zorzi-F-12,GL-17,zhu2018wellposed,Z-TRANSP}.
+In the unidimensional case, i.e., $d=1$, spectral estimation problems based on covariance matching have been widely studied \cite{burg1975maximum,Kalman,musicus1985maximum,Georgiou-87,BLGM-95,BGL-98,BGL-THREE-00,Georgiou-L-03,stoica2005spectral,FMP-12,FPZ-12,Zhu-Baggio-19,Zhu-M2-LineSpec}.
+These paradigms search a rational spectral density which maximizes a suitable entropic index while matching a finite number of covariance lags which satisfy a positivity condition.
+Then, it is also possible to embed in the problem some \emph{a priori} information by considering a divergence index \cite{FPR-08,RFP-09,Zorzi-F-12,GL-17,zhu2018wellposed,Z-TRANSP}.
 The majority of these divergence (and thus also the corresponding entropy) indices are connected through the $\alpha$-divergence \cite{Z-14rat}, $\beta$-divergence \cite{Z-14}, or $\tau$-divergence \cite{Z-15,zorzi2015interpretation}.
-It is important to notice that all these moment problems admit a rational solution.
-Moreover, it is also possible to match the logarithmic moments (also called cepstral ccoefficients) in addition to the covariances \cite{byrnes2001cepstral}.
-However, it is not guaranteed that a solution does exist.
-A partial remedy is to consider a regularized version of the dual optimization problem which provides a solution matching the covariance coefficients and approximately the cepstral coefficients \cite{enqvist2004aconvex}.
+It is important to notice that all these moment problems admit a rational solution, which leads to a finite-dimensional system (the sought-after shaping filter) after \emph{spectral factorization} {\cite{LP15}}.
+Moreover, it is also possible to match the logarithmic moments (also called cepstral ccoefficients {\cite{oppenheim2004frequency}}) in addition to the covariances \cite{byrnes2001cepstral}.
+However, it is not guaranteed that a solution does exist {to the simultaneous covariance-cepstral matching problem}.
+A partial remedy is to consider a regularized version of the dual optimization problem which provides a solution matching the {covariances} and approximately the cepstral coefficients \cite{enqvist2004aconvex}.